In OutSystems you grant IT users permissions by assigning them roles.

 There are several ways to assign a role to the user:

 - Default role: This role defines the permissions the IT user has for all infrastructure.

 - Application-specific: You can assign a user a role for a specific application to grant higher permissions for that application only.

 - Team-specific: You can assign a user a role in a team.
 This allows to grant higher permissions for all applications that the team manages, without having to grant permissions on each application individually.

 In this example once Abe Mccarthy, a contractor, joins the development team, we'll assign him the 'External Developer' role.

 Open the Users & Roles page and click New User.
 When filling-in Abe's information, choose the External Developer role that we just created.
 Click Save.

-Now that the contractor has few permissions, we can increase the permissions he has for a specific application.
+Now that Abe has few permissions, we can increase the permissions he has for a specific application.
 We can also add him to a team so that he has more permissions for all applications managed by the team.